 The attorney vs. lawyer showdown highlights a few notable differences between the two.
 For starters, lawyers aren’t necessarily practicing law while attorneys are.
 There is also a difference in how much they’re paid.

 According to Glassdoor, the average base attorney salary is $112,600 per year.
-A deeper look reveals that a contract attorney earns just over $100k, while an attorney employed for in-house counseling earns $117k.
+A deeper look reveals that contract attorneys and tax lawyers earn just over $100k, while an attorney employed for in-house counseling earns $117k.
+On the downside, personal injury attorneys earn some of the lowest annual salaries - $76,706 is the expected base pay.

 That doesn’t mean all attorney salaries sit under $120k.
 The federal government pays an average of $150,000 per year, and attorneys at the US Department of Justice can expect slightly over $163,000.
 There are also many attorney job openings with salaries well above $200,000.